Our Team

 Our Research

 Our research interests rest on four main pillars.
 Our primary target is the design of molecular catalysts for organic reactions with the help of computers.
 To realize that, we combine the simulation of chemical reactions with lab automation for high-throughput experiments and artificial molecular design algorithms.
-This allows us to incorporate data-driven algorithms directly into our workflow allowing us to accelerate the discovery process.
+This allows us to incorporate data-driven algorithms directly into our workflow enabling us to accelerate the discovery process.

 Latest News